 When choosing software to automate your travel reimbursement process, check for user-friendliness.
 If it’s easy and intuitive for everyone to use, there will be less of a learning curve and no need to rely on programmers in your IT department to resolve issues.

-Affordable, low-code platforms are now available that enable anyone on the team–not just programmers–to easily create and customize forms simply by dragging and dropping and by using wizards.
+An affordable, low-code workflow automation platform like frevvo enables anyone on the team–not just programmers–to easily create and customize forms simply by dragging and dropping and by using wizards.
 Once the form is created, it can be automatically routed to the right person on the team.
 There’s no need to hire an expensive programmer to do this for you or for the employee to manually figure out who to send the form to – in most cases, the software can look it up and automatically handle routing.

 2. Increase mobility with mobile-ready solutions